asaphho/chessboard/README.md

 # Chessboard

 A Python chess program I made myself as a coding exercise.
+Can be run on a CLI (command-line interface) or on a GUI (graphical user interface).
 Starts a new game of chess when run.
+On the GUI, the option is given to either play human vs human locally, or play against a simple bot.
+The bot is not implemented on the CLI.
-You can move by clicking on a piece and then the destination square (on the GUI), or give the move in standard algebraic notation.
+On the GUI, you can move by clicking on a piece and then the destination square, or give the move in standard algebraic notation.
 Does not allow illegal moves.
-Can be run on a CLI or on a GUI.
 Enforces the following game-ending conditions:

 - Checkmate: The side to move has no legal moves and is under check.
 The other side wins.
 - Stalemate: The side to move has no legal moves and is not under check.
 Game ends in a draw.